deep-sea-tactics/robot/README.md

 Use `./run.sh`, or use `CTRL + SHIFT + B` and select `Development` to test out the server and the UI.

 The project is made in TypeScript and it is encouraged to follow the IDE's reccomendations.

+### Configuring python virtual enviornment

+Press F1, select interpeter, enter interpreter path, select the one with blue `Poetry` on the right, and select (enter).